 Researchers at our Consumer Research Lab are using biometric methods, including eye-tracking devices and biometric wristbands, to track consumers’ cognitive, attitudinal and behavioural responses to products and marketing materials in real-time.
 We help organisations analyse the effectiveness of packaging design, improve product placement in stores and offer insights for more user-friendly online experiences.

-Our research at The Agency, a social media command centre, helps brands monitor their customer’s online presence with advanced social media analytics capabilities.
+Our research helps brands monitor their customer’s online presence with advanced social media analytics capabilities.

 Culture, technology and inclusivity